-Symbol: Title of the symbol: Manufacturing date Description: Indicates the date when the medical device was manufactured.
+Symbol: Title of the symbol: Manufacturing date \sim Description: Indicates the date when the medical device was manufactured.
 Symbol: Title of the symbol: CE Label CE Description: The CE marking is the manufacturer's declaration that the medical product meets the requirements of the applicable EC directives and regulations.
 Symbol: Title of the symbol: UKCA Label UK CA Description: The UKCA (UK Conformity Assessed) marking is a new UK product marking that is used for goods being placed on the market in Great Britain (England, Wales and Scotland).
 It covers most goods which previously required the CE marking.
-Symbol: Title of the symbol: CSA Statement (Canada/USA) Description: CSA mark shown with adjacent indicators 'C' and 'US' for Canada and US (indicating that products have been manufactured to the requirements of both Canadian and US Standards) or with adjacent indicator 'US' for US only or without either indicator for Canada only.
+Symbol: Title of the symbol: CSA Statement (Canada/USA) C S US Description: CSA mark shown with adjacent indicators 'C' and 'US' for Canada and US (indicating that products have been manufactured to the requirements of both Canadian and US Standards) or with adjacent indicator 'US' for US only or without either indicator for Canada only.
 Symbol: Title of the symbol: In vitro diagnostic medical device IVD Description: Indicates a medical device that is intended to be used as an in vitro diagnostic medical device.
 Symbol: Title of the symbol: China RoHS Description: Environmental protection symbol of the China ROHS directive.
 The number in the symbol indicates the "Environment-friendly Use Period" of the product in years.
 The symbol is used if a substance restricted in China is used in excess of the maximum permitted limit.
 Symbol: Title of the symbol: WEEE Symbol X Description: The WEEE symbol, indicating separate collection for WEEE - Waste of electrical and electronic equipment, consists of the crossed-out wheeled bin (§ 7 ElektroG).
-Symbol: Title of the symbol: Alternating current \sim Symbol: Title of the symbol: Article number REF Description: Indicates the manufacturer's catalog number so that the medical device can be identified.
+Symbol: Title of the symbol: Alternating current Symbol: Title of the symbol: Article number REF Description: Indicates the manufacturer's catalog number so that the medical device can be identified.
 Symbol: Title of the symbol: Serial number SN Description: Indicates the manufacturer's serial number so that a specific medical device can be identified.

-Symbol: Title of the symbol: Consult Instructions for Use i Description: Indicates the need for the user to consult the Instructions for Use.
-Symbol: Title of the symbol: UDI (01)04049188191953 Description: UDI stands for Unique Device Identifier and is a unique product identification number for medical devices consisting of a QR code and the GTIN/EAN number of the product.
-Symbol: Title of the symbol: UK Responsible Person icrosystems (UK) Limited UKRP Larch Hou England, U ise, Woodlands Business Park, Milton Keynes, United Kingdom, MK146FG Description: The UK Responsible Person acts on behalf of the non-UK manufacturer to carry out specified tasks in relation to the manufacturer's obligations.
+Symbol: Title of the symbol: Description: Consult Instructions for Use Indicates the need for the user to consult the Instructions for Use.
+Symbol: UDI (01)04049188191953 Title of the symbol: Description: UDI Indicates a carrier that contains Unique Device Identifier information.
+The use of this symbol is optional, but may be used when multiple data carriers are present on the label.
+If used, this symbol shall be placed adjacent to the Unique Device Identifier carrier.
+NOTE Used to identify which information is associated with Unique Device Identifier.
+Symbol: Title of the symbol: UK Responsible Person Aicrosystems (UK) Limited xuse, Woodlands Business Park, Milton Keynes , United Kingdom, MK146FG Description: The UK Responsible Person acts on behalf of the non-UK manufacturer to carry out specified tasks in relation to the manufacturer's obligations.
 Symbol: Title of the symbol: ON (Power) Description: The power supply is connected upon pushing the power switch .
-Symbol: Title of the symbol: OEE (Power) Symbol.
-Description: The newer supply is disconnected upon pushing the \bigcirc Description. power switch.
-Symbol: Title of the symbol: Warning, risk of electric shock Description: Instrument surfaces or areas which become energized during operation are marked with this symbol.
+Symbol: Title of the symbol: OFF (Power) \bigcirc Description: The power supply is disconnected upon pushing the power switch .
+Symbol: Title of the symbol: Description: PE terminal Symbol: Title of the symbol: Warning, risk of electric shock Description: Instrument surfaces or areas which become energized during operation are marked with this symbol.
 Therefore, direct contact is to be avoided.
 Symbol: Title of the symbol: Caution: danger of crushing Symbol: Title of the symbol: Do not touch Description: Do not touch parts of the device to which this symbol is attached.
-Symbol: Title of the symbol: Flammable Description: Flammable reagents, solvents and cleaning agents are labeled with this symbol.
-Symbol: Title of the symbol: Observe the laser beam warning and Instructions for Use Description: The product uses a class 1 laser source.
-The safety notes for handling lasers and the Instructions for Use must be observed.